ShahramShakiba/ReactJS-Basic-Course/README.md

 > What Concepts Have I Covered :  <br/>

+- ✔️ One JSX Limitations is you can't return more than one "root" JSX element : <br/>
+  1. Creating a custom Wrapper Component <br/>
-- ✔️ JSX Limitations & How ` "Fragments" ` can help us overocome those limitations. <br/>
+  2. ` "Fragments" ` like React fragments can help us overocome JSX limitations. <br/>
 - ✔️ Getting a Cleaner DOM with ` "Portals" ` <br/>
 - ✔️ Working with ` "Refs" ` <br/>

-> React Toolbox offers additional tools such as "Fragments", "Portals", and "Refs" that enable us to tackle a wider range of issues.

 <!-------- try it live -------->
  ### Give it a go in real-time and give me a Star <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Travel%20and%20places/Glowing%20Star.png" alt="Glowing Star" width="35"  />